janjaap/jquery.smoothState.js/README.md

 ### `alterRequestUrl`
 A function that defines any alterations needed on the URL that is used to request content from the server.
 The function should return a string that is a valid URL.
 This is useful when dealing with applications that have layout controls or when needing to inavlidate the cache.

+### `pageNumberDataAttr`
+A data attribute that holds the number of the page we're currently on or navigating away from.
+Can be on any element.
+The value of the attribute is pushed along with the id of the `$container` to the `pushState` history API method.

 ## Callbacks